bxia68/graph-pipeline/README.md

-# Job Manager
+# Graph Pipeline

-Job Manager is a Go application designed to manage and schedule jobs concurrently.
+This job manager is a Go application designed to manage and schedule jobs concurrently.
 It supports both job queueing from various data sources like Weaviate and Macrostrat, or directly via POST requests.
 This system is structured to work with worker nodes that execute and store results of jobs.

-## Extra Details
+## Details
 - **Health Checks:** Regular health checks are performed to ensure jobs have not timed out.
 - **Data Loaders:** Supports different data loaders which can be specified at runtime.